Tool Permissions, Web Search & Bash Policy

 Tool Permissions

-The settings page includes a Tool Permissions section listing the tools exposed by the built-in agent.
+The page includes a Tool Permissions section listing registered agent tools.

 Each tool can be enabled or disabled individually.